How is lime formed, how is it different and where’s best to use it?

 Healthy building is a key talking point amongst the UK’s construction sector.

 We’re beginning to pay more attention to the impact our buildings have on both our health and the health of the environment.
-As such, we’re starting to favour natural materials over their synthetic alternatives, meaning lime materials are seeing a significant revival.
+As such, we’re starting to favour natural building materials over synthetic alternatives, meaning lime materials are seeing a significant revival.

 But what are lime materials, how are they formed and what makes them different?

-Mortars, renders and plasters
+Lime mortars, renders and plasters